This old-fashioned recipe for Scottish barley kale broth is so simple and easy, yet packed with wholesome savoury fresh flavours.

 Season with salt, plenty of black pepper, and fresh parsley to taste.

-Barley kale soup is perfect paired up with your favourite bread or crackers, such as our delicious easy Irish wheaten [soda] bread or this slow cooker cornbread.
-Or go for a tasty just-out-of-the-oven home-baked vegan buttermilk scone or vegan cheese scone.
+Barley kale soup is perfect paired up with your favourite bread or Scottish Oatcakes, such as our delicious easy Irish wheaten [soda] bread, or Australian Damper Bread or this Slow Cooker Cornbread.
+Or go for a tasty just-out-of-the-oven home-baked Vegan Buttermilk Scone or Vegan Cheese Scone.
+For oil-free Scottish oatcakes have a look at our Oil-Free Scottish Oatcakes and our Oil-Free Scottish Cheesy Oatcakes recipes.

 Recipe notes

-Store leftover barley and kale broth within the refrigerator for 3-4 days.
-Or freeze for 3-4 months.
+Store leftover broth within the refrigerator for 2-3days or freeze for 2-3 months.

-To reheat leftover soup, add the soup to a saucepan and bring to the boil, lower the heat and simmer for 2-3 minutes until piping hot.
-Before reheating, add a little extra veggie stock if necessary as the barley will likely continue to soak up the broth as it sits.
+To reheat leftover, add the soup to a saucepan and bring to the boil, lower the heat and simmer for 2-3 minutes until piping hot.
+Before reheating, add a little extra veggie stock if necessary as the barley will likely continue to soak up the broth as its stored.

-Barley is a highly nutritious grain that is packed with many health-promoting nutrients.
-It is an excellent source of dietary fiber, containing both soluble and insoluble fiber, which can help promote digestive health and reduce the risk of certain diseases.
+Barley is a great addition to a balanced diet as it is an excellent source of dietary fiber, containing both soluble and insoluble fiber, which can help promote digestive health and reduce the risk of certain diseases.

 Barley is also a good source of plant-based protein, providing all the essential amino acids needed by the human body.
 It is rich in vitamins and minerals, including vitamin B6, iron, magnesium, zinc, and selenium, which play important roles in supporting immune function, promoting healthy bones and muscles, and protecting against oxidative stress.